 Anxious moments such as these are why many hiring mangers take a warm body approach to hiring.
 In effect, they assume they are in a “high turnover” business (e.g., restaurants, healthcare, retail), but that is not the problem.
 The problem is retention of quality employees.
 A lowered hiring standard means a lowered customer experience.
 Being the first choice of your customers demands employees who perform, fit your culture, and stay.

-Hiring and retaining quality employees requires you to think in terms of “What” over “Who”.
-The “what” of hiring is as simple as it is profound: What you are hiring is your customer experience!
-What you are hiring is your culture!
-These points are easy to see in an industry where the single most important source of competitive differentiation is employee quality.
+Hiring and retaining employees that strengthen your customer experience and culture requires you to think in terms of what instead of who.
+The what of hiring is as simple as it is profound: What you are hiring is your customer experience and your culture.
+These points are easy to see in service industries where the single most important source of competitive differentiation is employee quality.
 In these situations, employees are the faces, hearts, and hands of the company’s consumer brand.

-Using an effective employee hiring process significantly increasing the chances that your customers will have the experience that you intend for them to have.
-The challenge is to build a staffing system that enables you to attract and retain the right kinds of people.
+Building an effective employee hiring process markedly increases the chances that your customers experience matches what you intended.
+The challenge is to build a process that attracts, educates, selects, and engages this population.

-Many managers believe they can spot a good hire; someone who will do the job of earning the loyalty of customers.
-They reach this conclusion despite the evidence of high employee turnover and an inconsistent customer experience.
+Many managers believe they can spot a good hire; someone who will do the job of earning customer loyalty.
+They believe they can do this despite the evidence of high employee turnover and an inconsistent customer experience.
 The research shows that the vast majority of managers could just as effectively pick the right people if they flipped a coin than if they applied their personal magic to identifying winners.
-In short, managers are typically long on confidence when it comes to hiring and short on competence.
+In short, we are typically long on confidence when it comes to hiring and short on evidence-based tools.

 Effective pre-employment assessments specifically designed with both your employee and customer experiences in mind, significantly improve the odds of a successful hire.
 First, they increase the chances that new hires will deliver the intended customer experience—the one that characterizes the brand you want to be.
 Second, they increase the chances that your new hires will stay and prosper with your company.